-In simple words, final goods are commodities that are manufactured by a company for subsequent consumption by the consumer.
-These goods satisfy consumer needs or want.
+In simple words, final goods are commodities that are manufactured by a company for a subsequent consumption by the consumer.
+These goods satisfy the needs or wants of a consumer.

-- Goods that are purchased by the households meant for final consumption.
-For example, television, milk, ready to eat foods, medicines.
+- Goods that are purchased by the households are meant for the final consumption.
+For example, television, milk, ready to eat foods, medicines, and more.

-- Goods that are purchased by firms for investment purposes or for capital formation
+- It also consists of the goods that are purchased by the firms for investment purposes or for capital formation.

 Classification of Final Goods

-Final goods can be classified into two broad parameters
+Final goods can be classified into the following two broad parameters:

-The following categories of final goods can be classified, based on consumer buying habits
+The following categories of final goods can be classified based on the buying habits of a consumer.

-Convenience goods are those goods which are available and are regularly consumed.
-Examples of such goods are goods that are regularly used such as milk, bread, pulses etc.
+Convenience goods are those goods that are available and regularly consumed.
+Examples of such goods are the goods that are regularly used such as milk, bread, pulses, and more.

-Speciality goods are consumed by the upper class of society, as these are mostly goods that provide luxury and are expensive.
-These goods are not a necessity; rather, the purchase is made based on the user desires.
-The examples of such goods are antique cars, jewellery, etc.
+Specialty goods are consumed by the upper class of the society, as these are mostly goods that provide luxury and are expensive.
+These goods are not a necessity; rather, the purchase is made based on the user’s desires.
+Examples of such goods are antique cars, jewellery, and more.

-These types of goods require more planning on the consumer’s part for purchase and are durable and more expensive than the convenience goods.
-Examples of such goods are refrigerators, televisions, laptops, etc.
+These types of goods require more planning on the consumer’s part for purchase, are durable and, more expensive than the convenience goods.
+Examples of such goods are refrigerators, televisions, laptops, and more.

 These types of goods are available in the market but are not purchased often by the consumers.
-The examples of such goods are fire extinguishers, snow jackets, etc.
+Examples of such goods are fire extinguishers, snow jackets, and more.

 - Durable goods

-Non Durable Goods are goods that have a finite life span and are to be consumed as soon as possible.
-For example, milk, beverages, etc.
+Non-durable goods are goods that have a finite lifespan and are to be consumed as soon as possible.
+For example, milk, beverages, and more.

-Durable goods are those products that have a higher lifespan than non-durable goods, and the examples are cars, equipment, etc.
+Durable goods are those goods that have a higher lifespan than non-durable goods.
+For example, cars, equipment, and more.

-When calculating GDP, only the newly produced goods and services are considered as Final goods as it is done to avoid repeated counting of goods that are used previously.
+When calculating the GDP, only the newly produced goods and services are considered as final goods.
+It is done to avoid the repeated counting of goods that are used previously.